-2.1 The site
+a.
+The site

-Shanghai, the economic, financial, shipping and trade capital of China, has grown rapidly since 1970.
-Numerous tall buildings have been built to accommodate a population density of more than 15,000 people km-2 (Shi and Cui 2012).
+Shanghai, the economic, financial, shipping, and trade capital of China, has grown rapidly since 1970.
+Numerous tall buildings have been built to accommodate a population density of more than 15000 people per square kilometer (Shi and Cui 2012).
 Similar to large parts of central Shanghai, the study site is a densely built commercial and residential area, with pockets of educational and scientific institutions.
-The measurement site, located in Xujiahui (XJH, 31.19 °N, 121.43 °E), at the headquarters of the Shanghai Meteorological Service, has a long history of meteorological observations (Tan et al. 2015).
+The measurement site, located in Xujiahui (XJH; 31.19°N, 121.43°E), at the headquarters of the Shanghai Meteorological Service, has a long history of meteorological observations (Tan et al. 2015).

-2.2 Observations
+b.
+Observations

-A net radiometer (CNR4, Kipp & Zonen) mounted 80 m above ground level (agl) (on top of a 25 m tower installed on a 55 m high building) is connected to a CR3000 datalogger (Campbell Scientific).
-The CNR4's four independent sensors (2 pyranometers and 2 pyrgeometers) measure the four components of net all wave radiation independently.
-The spectral response of the instrument is between 0.3 and 2.8 μm for shortwave radiation and between 4.5 and 42 μm for the far infrared or longwave radiation (Kipp and Zonen 2014).
-This model has been found to be more accurate than net radiometers (e.g. KZ NR lite) that do not measure the individual components (Blonquist et al. 2009; Wang et al. 2012b).
-Prior to installation the CNR4 sensor was calibrated by the manufacturer.
-The instrument is sampled every 1 minute, and 30 minute averages are recorded.
-The instrument has a response time (95%) of <18 s.
-Quality control processing includes forcing nocturnal shortwave radiation to 0 W m-2 (Michel et al. 2008).
-For the year-long study period, after quality control, 86.0 % (N= 15071) of the 30 min periods are available.
-Losses of data are due to power failure, instrument malfunction or maintenance for short periods (e.g., 11 - 17 December 2012, 8 - 16 March 2013, Table 1).
-During rain events, water deposition on the sensor window or domes will obstruct the far infrared radiation, may increase measurement errors.
-However, these errors are likely small as the signal will be close to zero (Kipp and Zonen 2014).
+A net radiometer (model CNR4 from Kipp & Zonen B.V.) mounted 80 m above ground level (AGL) (atop a 25-m tower installed on a 55-m-high building) is connected to a CR3000 datalogger (Campbell Scientific, Inc.).
+The CNR4's four independent sensors (two pyranometers and two pyrgeometers) measure the four components of net all-wave radiation independently.
+The spectral response of the instrument is between 0.3and 2.8 μ m for shortwave radiation and between 4.5 and $42 \,\mu m$ for the far infrared or longwave radiation (Kipp & Zonen 2014).
+This model has been found to be more accurate than net radiometers (e.g., Kipp & Zonen NR lite) that do not measure the individual components (Blonquist et al. 2009; Wang et al. 2012a).
+Prior to installation, the CNR4 sensor was calibrated by the manufacturer.
+The instrument is sampled every 1 min, and 30-min averages are recorded.
+The instrument has a response time (95%) of <18s.
+Quality-control processing includes forcing nocturnal shortwave radiation to 0 Wm^{-2} (Michel et al. 2008).
+For the yearlong study period, after quality control, 86.0% (N = 15071) of the 30-min periods are available.
+Losses of data are due to power failure, instrument malfunction, or maintenance for short periods (e.g., 11-17 December 2012 and 8-16 March 2013; Table 1).
+During rain events, water deposition on the sensor window or domes will obstruct the far infrared radiation and may increase measurement errors.
+However, these errors are likely small as the signal will be close to zero (Kipp & Zonen 2014).

-The data analysed are for the year 1 December 2012 to 30 November 2013.
-All data referred to are local time and time ending; 11:00 refers to data collected from 10:30:01 to 11:00.
+The data analyzed are for the year from 1 December 2012 to 30 November 2013.
+All data referred to are local time and time ending; 1100 refers to data collected from 1030:01 to 1100.
 Daylight savings time is not used in Shanghai.
-The four seasons of a year are defined based on the commonly used classification in China: Winter (December - February; DJF), Spring (March - May; MAM), Summer (June - August; JJA) and Autumn (September - November; SON).
+The four seasons of a year are defined based on the commonly used classification in China: winter [December-February (DJF)], spring [March-May (MAM)], summer [June- August (JJA)], and autumn [September-November (SON)].